 Procedures for Change Identification

-The application owners, or their designated representatives, may submit a change request to the utilizing the Credit Union’s current Change Request Form.
-The requestor must complete the Change Request portion of the Change Request Form and submit it to the for review.
+The application owners, or their designated representatives, may submit a change request to the [4400-2] utilizing the Credit Union’s current Change Request Form.
+The requester must complete the Change Request portion of the Change Request Form and submit it to the [4400-2] for review.

-The then records the request in their system for tracking and audit purposes.
+The [4400-2] then records the request in their system for tracking and audit purposes.